s3h10r/einguteswerkzeug/README.md

 * supports your favorite [(truetype-)font](https://www.dafont.com)
 * `--help`-option :) + usage-examples as shellscripts

-This software is in **beta-status** and therefore some interface-things will change for sure - but for now `egw` already works fine for me.
-So maybe it can be usefull for you too, especially if you like to tinker with code.
+`egw` is in **beta-status** and therefore some interface-things will change for sure - but for now it already works fine for me.
+Maybe it can be usefull for you too, especially if you like to tinker with code.